Healthcare in Brazil: Emergency medicine

-Brazilian emergency medical service is locally called SAMU ("Serviço de Atendimento Móvel de Urgência (Mobile Emergency Attendance Service)").
+Brazilian emergency medical service is locally called Urgent Mobile Care Service (Serviço de Atendimento Móvel de Urgência; SAMU).
 Emergency medicine (EM) is not a new field in Brazil.
 In 2002, the Ministry of Health outlined a document, the "Portaria 2048," which called upon the entire health care system to improve emergency care in order to address the increasing number of victims of road traffic accidents and violence, as well as the overcrowding of emergency departments (EDs) resulting from an overwhelmed primary care infrastructure.
 The document delineates standards of care for staffing, equipment, medications and services appropriate for both pre-hospital and in-hospital.
 It further explicitly describes the areas of knowledge that an emergency provider should master in order to adequately provide care.
 However, these recommendations have no enforcement mechanism and, as a result, emergency services in Brazil still lack a consistent standard of care.

 Pre-hospital emergency medical services use a combination of basic ambulances staffed by technicians and advanced units with physicians on board.
 No universal phone number exists for emergency calls, and the dispatch center physician determines whether the call merits an emergency transport or not.
 Pre-hospital physicians have variable training in emergency care, with training backgrounds ranging from internal medicine to obstetrics to surgery.

 Similar to the early years of EM in the United States, emergency department physicians in Brazil come from different specialty backgrounds, many of them having taken the job as a form of supplementary income or as a result of unsuccessful private clinical practice.
 Since 50% of medical school graduates in Brazil do not get residency positions, these new physicians with minimal clinical training look for work in emergency departments.
 In larger tertiary hospitals, the ED is divided into the main specialty areas, internal medicine, surgery, psychiatry, pediatrics, and staffed by the corresponding physicians.
 Still, significant delays in care can occur when patients are inappropriately triaged or when communication between the areas is inadequate.
 In the non-tertiary care centers, which make up the majority of hospitals in the country, emergency department physicians are largely under-trained, underpaid and overstressed by their working conditions.
 This has compromised patient care and created an incredible need for improvement in the emergency care system.

 A current plan in action in Brazil called the CATCH plan (Commission for the Advancement of Technology for Communications and Health).
 Funding is provided by the WHO, ITU, and voluntary countries and benefactors for existing and future projects.
 This CATCH program approbates the best advancements to accommodate Brazil's health issues.